espruino/EspruinoDocs/tutorials/Pico Infrared.md

 });
 ```

 If you `Send to Espruino` now, you should be able to turn LED1 on and off using the two buttons on the remote control.

-You can now write any code you want that'll be executed when you press the buttons on the remote control!
+You could add more `if` statements to turn different things on and off.
+You could change `LED1` to `A8`, connect a [Relay Module](/Relays) to pin `A8`, and then turn anything on and off from your remote control.

 Software - Transmitting